Chudbrochil/Personal-Repo/README.md

 ----------------------------------------------------------------------------------------------------

-I have made efforts to hide "sensitive code": specifically CS357(UNM), Google FooBar, Project Euler.
+I have made efforts to hide "sensitive code": specifically CS357(UNM), Google FooBar, Project Euler, and my currently enrolled classes.
 This code is available by request if you ask to be a collaborator on the private version of this repo.
 Additionally, if you see code you prefer not to be shared here, feel free to contact me at WGalczak [at] gmail [dot] com

 ----------------------------------------------------------------------------------------------------